singh-sardar/TecWeb-unmaintained/README.md

 **Everything was developed from scratch, no external library was used.**

-A second version of the site was developed with the aim of using less js and ajax.
+A second version of the website was developed with the aim of using less js and ajax.
 It can be found at [this repository](https://github.com/singh-sardar/TecWeb)